consbio/mbtileserver/README.md

 All directories specified by `-d` / `--dir` and any subdirectories that exist at the time the server is started will be watched for changes to the tilesets.

+An existing tileset that is being updated will be locked while the file on disk is being updated.
+This will cause incoming requests to that tileset to stall for up to 30 seconds and will return as soon as the tileset is completely updated and unlocked.
+If it takes longer than 30 seconds for the tileset to be updated, HTTP 503 errors will be returned for that tileset until the tileset is completely updated and unlocked.

+Under very high request volumes, requests that come in between when the file is first modified and when that modification is first detected (and tileset locked) may encounter errors.

 WARNING: Do not remove the top-level watched directories while the server is running.

 WARNING: Do not create or delete subdirectories within the watched directories while the server is running.